Ruby-Network/byod-bot/README.md

 - [ ] Apache

 ## Description
-A discord bot allowing anyone to implement BYOD (bring your own domain) into their service.
+A discord bot allowing anyone to implement BYOD (bring your own domain) into their service (semi) easily.

 ## Setup